DepFCD/DepFCD/README.md

 ### Entity and Dependency Extraction

+We employ the [*ENRE*]() to parse the entities and dependencies from source code.

 - `enre_java.jar` - a static code analysis tool to produce dependency graphs.

-- input: source code path， hidden flag file path
+- input: source code path, hidden flag file path

 - command: